georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A fine of not less than $300 and not more than $1,000

 • Imprisonment for no less than ten days and no more than one year.
-The court may waive imprisonment; however, first time DUI offenders must face imprisonment for no less than 24 hours.
+The court may waive imprisonment; however, first time DUI offenders typically face imprisonment for no less than 24 hours.

 • Between 20–40 hours of community service, depending on the offender’s blood-alcohol